fastlane-queue/fastlane/README.md

 Let's say I want to run a job that sends an e-mail when something happens and I have a container already configured with templates and all I need to pass is the SMTP as an env variable and a command to execute a python script:

 ```
-$ curl -XPOST -d'{"image": "my.docker.repo.com/my-image:latest", "command": "python /app/my-script.py", "envs": {"SMTP_SERVER":"my-smtp-server"}}' http://easyq.local:10000/tasks/send-very-specific-email
+$ curl -XPOST -d'{"image": "my.docker.repo.com/my-send-email-image:latest", "command": "python /app/sendmail.py", "envs": {"SMTP_SERVER":"my-smtp-server"}}' http://easyq.local:10000/tasks/send-very-specific-email
 {
-    "taskId": "sou-o-jeff",
+    "taskId": "send-very-specific-email",
     "jobId": "5b8db248edc7d584132a6d4d",
-    "queueJobId": "77cfabbb-1864-4073-afe7-0efe01014754",
+    "queueJobId": "77cfabbb-1864-4073-afe7-0efe01014754"
-    "status": "queued"
 }
 ```

-In this request I'm creating/updating a task called `send-very-specific-email` and creating a new job in it to execute the command `python /app/my-script.py`.
+In this request I'm creating/updating a task called `send-very-specific-email` and creating a new job in it to execute the command `python /app/sendmail.py`.
 I hope you now have a **boatload** of questions, like:

-* Where did you get `/app/my-script.py` from?
+* Where did you get `/app/sendmail.py` from?
 * What version of the python interpreter are you running?
 Are you even sure python is installed?
-* What about the python and system libraries that `my-script.py` depends on?
+* What about the python and system libraries that `sendmail.py` depends on?
 When were they installed?
 * What is that jobId in the return of the `POST` and how do I use that?
-* What does it mean for that job to be `queued`?
+* What does it mean for that job to be in a queue?
 I thought you said that Ad-Hoc execution meant running the job **right now**!

 Those are all very good questions!
 Let's discuss each one of those.